Hey there! 🙂

-A design advisor is someone who (1) as a specific understanding of disability because of life experience, and (2) helps with our universal design process by participating in early-stage research and giving feedback about usability about design projects that are in development.
+A design advisor is someone who (1) has a unique understanding of disability because of personal or professional life experience, and (2) participates in our universal design process by giving feedback about projects in development.

 Why be a design advisor?

 It’s a way to influence the way we design homes, activities, and events by sharing what you know about what makes design functional.
-This will help us make sure design is useful for anyone as we design things that will help make communities more welcoming to people affected by disability.
+This will help us make sure design is useful for anyone as we work to help make communities more welcoming to people affected by disability.

 Participate as often or as little as you’d like, whenever it’s convenient for you.
 Most of our communication is asynchronous, meaning that we don’t require anything at a particular time.
-However, we reserve the right to deactivate your account if you stop participating.
+If we have deadlines to meet, we’ll let you know.

 This is a volunteer role and no compensation should be expected, though we’ll keep you informed about paid opportunities if/when they arise.